1. Youth Policy Governance

-The youth policy in general targets the young population aged between 15 and 30 but it also includes vulnerable social groups of young people as well, especially young people from NEET group and young migrants.
-Furthermore, the priority area Youth Mobility one strategic goal is directly aiming to support young migrants.
-First planned step was to support projects aimed at collecting data about irregular youth migration.
-Next, identification of needs and priorities of young migrants is planned together with defining policies based on the obtained data.
+The youth policy in general targets young population aged between 15 and 30 but it also includes vulnerable social groups of young people, especially young people from the NEET group and young migrants.
+Furthermore, the priority area of a Youth Mobility strategic goal is directly aiming to support young migrants.
+The first planned step was to support projects aimed at collecting data about irregular youth migration.
+Next, the identification of needs and priorities of young migrants is planned together with defining policies based on the obtained data.
 The main goal of these activities is to improve prevention and fight against irregular migration of young women and men ad support young migrants.

-Evaluation of the previous Strategy for period 2009-2015 and evaluation of the Strategy 2015-2025 for the period 2015-2018 have been conducted.
+The evaluation of the previous Strategy for the period 2009-2015 has been conducted as well as an evaluation of the Strategy 2015-2025 for the period 2015-2017, followed by the evaluation for the period 2015-2020.
 The summary of results of these evaluations can be found in 1.3 National Strategy for Youth/Responsible authority for the implementation of the youth.

 Furthermore, the Ministry of Youth and Sport publishes an analysis on youth-related subjects such as youth employment, health, activism, etc., among them Survey on position and needs of youth in the Republic of Serbia that has been conducted annually since 2010.
 The annual survey mentioned above aims to evaluate the current situation in the areas of strategic interest for young adults as defined in the National Youth Strategy and according to the Eurostat youth policy indicators.